AasthaTripathi18/CyberBullying_Detection/README.md

 Project Overview

-This project aims to detect cyberbullying and toxic comments on online platforms using Natural Language Processing (NLP) and Machine Learning.
+This project presents an intelligent Cyberbullying Detection System that identifies toxic and abusive comments on online platforms using Natural Language Processing (NLP) and Machine Learning techniques.
-The system analyzes user comments and identifies whether they contain abusive, offensive, or harmful language.
-If cyberbullying is detected, the comment can be blocked or flagged automatically.
+The system automatically analyzes user comments and classifies them as Cyberbullying or Safe.
+Harmful comments can be blocked or flagged before being posted, helping create safer digital environments.
+The application is deployed using Streamlit to provide an interactive web interface for real-time cyberbullying detection.

 Objectives

-1. Detect toxic and abusive comments in online text.
+1.Detect toxic and abusive comments in online text.
-2. Classify comments into cyberbullying or normal categories.
+2.Classify comments into Cyberbullying or Normal categories.
-3. Prevent harmful language from being posted on digital platforms.
+3.Prevent harmful language from being posted on digital platforms.
+4.Compare multiple machine learning algorithms.
+5.Build a deployable real-time detection system.

 Datasets Used

 Datasets are too large to upload to GitHub.They can be downloaded from:
 1. Hate Speech and Offensive Language Dataset https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset
 2. Toxic Comment Classification Dataset https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge

-These datasets contain comments labeled as toxic, offensive, or normal.
+These datasets contain comments labeled as toxic, offensive, hate speech or normal.

 Technologies Used